Jiuhk/Jiuhk/README.md

-Codes are supposed for humans
+Codes are meant for the good of mankind.